Dee0802/Dee0802/README.md

 **Dee0802/Dee0802** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+>I'm a CSE undergrad with zeal to explore technology

 - 🔭 I’m currently working on python
 - 🌱 I’m currently learning Machine learning and openCV